Understanding Dementia: Types, Causes, and Progression of Cognitive Decline

 Lifestyle factors can also exacerbate these problems, so it’s essential to monitor changes in behaviour and daily routines.

-Early of dementia can include forgetfulness that disrupts daily activities, difficulty planning or problem-solving, struggle to complete familiar tasks, confusion with time or location, and changes in mood or personality.
+Early warning signs of dementia can include forgetfulness that disrupts daily activities, difficulty planning or problem-solving, struggle to complete familiar tasks, confusion with time or location, and changes in mood or personality.

 To better understand what you may be witnessing in yourself or your loved ones, consider keeping track of specific instances where memory loss occurs.